Chemotherapy for cancer of the esophagus

-Along with the risks above, some chemo drugs can cause other, less common side effects.
+Along with the risks above, some chemo drugs can cause other, less common side effects, such as nerve damage.
 Most side effects go away once treatment is over.
-Anyone who has problems with side effects should talk with their doctor or nurse as there are often ways to help.
+If you have side effects, talk with your doctor or nurse, as there are often ways to help.

-People with esophageal cancer often have trouble eating and problems with weight loss before the cancer is even found.
-Treatment like chemo and radiation can cause painful sores in the mouth and throat, which can make it even harder to eat and get good nutrition.
-Some people with esophagus cancer need to have a feeding tube put in during a minor operation before treatment.
-This allows liquid “food” to be put right into the intestine.
-A feeding tube can help prevent further weight loss.
-It may help make it easier to get through treatment.
+People with esophageal cancer often have problems such as trouble eating and weight loss before the cancer is even found.
+Treatments like chemo and radiation can cause painful sores in the mouth and throat, which can make it even harder to eat and get good nutrition.
+Some people with esophagus cancer need to have a feeding tube put in before treatment.
+This is done through a small hole in the skin over the belly during a minor surgery.
+The tube allows liquid “food” to be put right into the intestine.
+A feeding tube can help prevent further weight loss and may help make it easier to get through treatment.